Kong/kubernetes-ingress-controller/deploy/gke.md

     protocol: TCP
   selector:
     app: ingress-kong
 ```

-  -  kong.yaml : Kong deployment file
+  -  kong.yaml :  Deployment file of Kong
-  - gke-kong-proxy-loadbalancer-service.yaml : The kong proxy service
+  - gke-kong-proxy-loadbalancer-service.yaml : The Service associated to Kong

-You can now edit theses files to fill your need (for example, you can edit theses files to use google's CloudSQL for the postgres database, or edit KONG_ADMIN_LISTEN if you wish to access kong's admin)
+You can now edit these files to fill your need (for example, you can edit them to use Google's CloudSQL for the PostgreSQL database, or edit `KONG_ADMIN_LISTEN` if you wish to access Kong admin API).
-If you want to use a static IP, add the IP value as `loadBalancerIP` in the service `kong-proxy` in the file gke-kong-proxy-loadbalancer-service.yaml.
+If you want to use a static IP, add the IP value as `loadBalancerIP` in the Service `kong-proxy` in the file gke-kong-proxy-loadbalancer-service.yaml.
 For example:

 ```
 apiVersion: v1